DjangoCRM/django-crm/README.md

 The software package provides two websites: a CRM site for all users and a site for administrators.
 The **project code is stable** (has been in practical use for many years).

+## Elevate Your Team's Productivity with Collaborative CRM Solution
+This CRM is designed to enhance collaboration within teams and streamline project management processes.
+As a collaborative CRM, it allows users to create and manage memos, tasks, and projects with ease.
+Office memos can be directed to department heads or company executives, who can then transform these memos into tasks or projects, assigning responsible persons or executors.
+Tasks can be individual or collective.
+Tasks provide features such as chat discussions, file sharing, creating subtasks, and sharing results.
+Users receive notifications directly in the CRM and via email, ensuring they stay informed.
+Each user has a clear view of their task stack, including priorities, statuses, and next steps, thereby enhancing productivity and accountability in collaborative customer relationship management.

 ## Main applications
 The CRM software consists of the following **main applications**: